marionhardy/hydra-regen/README.md

 ![image](figures/interstitial/unnamed-chunk-11-1.png)

-## Interstitial_report6_population_evolution
+## Interstitial_report7_population_evolution

 -    Notes on a meeting with Celina and Hannah and what to change in report 6
--    Relabel the clusters
+-    Relabelling the clusters (although I believe the en cluster should be changed back to doublet/triplet because of the apoptosis score)
--    Pltting cell cycle scores, axis scores and apoptosis scores
+-    Plotting cell cycle scores, axis scores and apoptosis scores

+This is the report that was used to make the powerpoint I added here.

 ## Nota Bene